slidevjs/slidev/guide/hosting.md

 ---
 ```

-Slidev will generate a pdf file along with the build, and a download button will be displayed in the SPA.
+Slidev will generate a PDF file along with the build, and a download button will be displayed in the SPA.

-You can also provide a custom url to the PDF.
+You can also provide a custom URL for the PDF.
 In that case, the rendering process will be skipped.

 ```md
 ---